 The pages throughout this site are designed to provide answers to most of the basic questions you might have about majoring (or minoring) in Archaeological Studies at UW-L. This resource will help answer questions and serve as your detailed guide through the program.

-If you have questions about how to declare a sociology or archaeology major or
+If you have questions about how to declare an archaeology major or

 minor, wonder who your advisor is or want to know how to appeal a course grade, check out the department's advising site.
 For answers to other questions or information not found on this web site, please feel free to contact any of our faculty members or: